This post was created in collaboration with C.P. Hart.

 There’s not a lot of time for me to wallow these days but I still grab a bath whenever I can, the pregnancy aches have been replaced by back and shoulder aches from carrying my gorgeous little girl around (she’s now 6.5kg).
 Little Isabelle, on the other hand, uses it daily as part of her bedtime routine.

-You’re probably wondering why it took us 7 years to get a bath.
+You might be wondering why it took us 7 years to get a bath.
 When we bought our house we completely gutted the kitchen and bathroom, removing the floor in-between and the ceiling above.
 This hadn’t been our plan but that’s what you get when you buy an old Victorian cottage with character.
 This, sadly, used up our budget and we just couldn’t afford the dreamy cast iron roll top bath I had planned for.
 Fast-forward 7 years and it’s been worth the wait, I couldn’t be happier with our beautiful bath, it’s just the right size and fits in perfectly, bringing together the old character of our Victorian house with my minimal style.

 Just before the bump got too big I was on my hands and knees priming and painting the bath, a week later and the bump was too big and I wouldn’t have been able to.
 I used Johnstone’s Anti-Rust Metal Primer in Red Oxide and Farrow & Ball Estate Eggshell in Off-Black No.57.
 I used two coats of the primer and then two coats of the top coat.
 The 750ml pots of each were more than enough.